 Getting the right amount of water each day is consistently recommended by health and fitness professionals across the board.
 Essential for many bodily functions, it is a key element to consume keeping us hydrated, focused and performing at our best.
-However, drinking enough can be quite bland.
-That’s why many people turn to flavored drinks.
-But did you know that infusing your water or tracking it with smart bottles like Hidrate can help make your water intake less boring?
+But drinking enough water can get boring.
+But did you know that infusing your water, adding favour enhancing drops or tracking it with a smart water bottle like the Hidrate can help make your water intake less boring?

 The Importance Of Water

-Infused water is a fantastic way to add some flavor and make it more exciting.
+Infused water is a fantastic way to add some flavour and make it more exciting.
 Infusing is a super simple technique that consists of adding fresh herbs, vegetables, fruits or fruit juices to water.
-By adding these ingredients we can change the flavor profile and make it way more fun.
+By adding these ingredients we can change the flavour profile and make it way more fun.
 Plus there’s even additional benefits which are good for your overall health.